bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 The most important asset in Bridge Brawl.

 ### Australian Push
-A difference of 4 or fewer imps.
-Maybe the number is different, but you get the idea :)
+A difference of 7 or fewer imps.
+Maybe the number is different (higher?), but you get the idea.

 ### The rule of N
 All those rules are mostly nonsense.
 Rule of 11 is accurate.